 Substance use Emergency Commitment (EC)

-Emergency commitment (EC) is when a person is placed in a licensed withdrawal management (WM) facility for up to 5 days without their consent.
+Emergency commitment (EC) is when a person gets substance use treatment for up to 5 days without their consent.
+During this time, the person stays at a withdrawal management (detox) program.

 Facts about EC